 Short Term Employees Benefits:

-employee is recognized during the period when the employee render the service.
-This benefit includes salary, wages, short
+recognized during the period when the employee render the service.
+This benefit includes salary, wages, short term compensation and

 Long Term Employee Benefits: